The Gift of Prophecy in the Last Days

 knowledge of the Son of God, UNTO A

-That we henceforth be no more children, tossed to and fro, and carried about
+of Christ: [14] That we henceforth be no more children, tossed to and fro, and

-with every wind of doctrine, by the sleight of men, and cunning craftiness,
+carried about with every wind of doctrine, by the sleight of men, and cunning

-whereby they lie in wait to deceive; [15] But speaking the truth in love, MAY
+craftiness, whereby they lie in wait to deceive; [15] But speaking the truth in

-GROW UP INTO HIM IN ALL THINGS, which is the head, even Christ: [16] From whom
+love, MAY GROW UP INTO HIM IN ALL THINGS, which is the head, even Christ: [16]

-the whole body fitly joined together and compacted by that which every joint
+From whom the whole body fitly joined together and compacted by that which

-of perfection (completeness) came after Christ ascended and the church was
+kinds of perfection (completeness) came after Christ ascended and the church

 I've listed some points to review.
 Consider